 Best Sources of Iron

-Most older adults can get all the iron they need from their diet but since the most easily absorbed (heme) form is found in beef, lamb, liver, kidneys, fish and shellfish, vegetarians may go short, especially if they drink tea or coffee with their meals, as this hinders absorption.
+Most older adults can get all the iron they need from their diet but since the most easily absorbed (heme) form is found in beef, lamb, liver, kidneys, fish, and shellfish, vegetarians may go short, especially if they drink tea or coffee with their meals, as this hinders absorption.
 That’s right, if you’re worried about low-iron, avoid drinking tea and coffee with your meals.

 When it comes to iron, take care not to get too much.
-We previously reported that Preston Estep, Director of Gerontology for the Personal Genome Project at Harvard University, advises older people to limit their intake of iron to prevent its buildup as it has the potential to do a great deal of harm to the brain.
+Preston Estep, Director of Gerontology for the Personal Genome Project at Harvard University, advises older people to limit their intake of iron to prevent its buildup, as it has the potential to do a great deal of harm to the brain.
 He suggests blood levels of ferritin – which reflects the amount of stored iron in the entire body - should be no higher than 40 ng/ml.
 The normal range in blood serum is 24 to 336 ng/mL for men and 24 to 307 ng/mL for women.

 Our Takeaway